dimi-fn/portfolio2/README.md

-# Portfolio: Dimitris Fanis

-Building my portfolio and viewing it on [Netlify](https://modest-mcnulty-d09780.netlify.app/)
+# Personal Portfolio

+This is a project in which I'm building my personal portfolio.

+It can currently be viewed on [Netlify](https://modest-mcnulty-d09780.netlify.app/).

 ## Branches